MCmoderSD/YEPPBot/README.md

 #### Configuration File Arguments:
 - `-botconfig "/PATH/TO/BotConfig.json"`: Specifies the path to the `BotConfig.json` file.
 - `-channellist "/PATH/TO/Channel.list"`: Specifies the path to the `Channel.list` file.
-- `-mysql "/PATH/TO/mySQL.json"`: Specifies the path to the `mySQL.json` file.
+- `-sql "/PATH/TO/sql.json"`: Specifies the path to the `sql.json` file.
 - `-httpsserver "/PATH/TO/httpsServer.json"`: Specifies the path to the `httpsServer.json` file.
 - `-api "/PATH/TO/apiKeys.json"`: Specifies the path to the `apiKeys.json` file.
 - `-openai "/PATH/TO/ChatGPT.json"`: Specifies the path to the `ChatGPT.json` file. <br> <br>